 Muscles that inserts into the radius bone are:

-The radius ossifies from the following three centers:
+The radius ossifies from three centers, one primary and two secondary.

-1. One primary center shows up in the mid-shaft during 8th week of 1UL.
+The primary center of the radius shows up in the mid-shaft during 8th week of fetal life.

-- Center for lower end shows up at the age of first year.
+- The center for lower end of the radius shows up at the age of first year.

 The upper epiphysis merges at the age of 12 years.
 The lower epiphysis merges at the age of 20th year.